 However, these remarkable capabilities come at a cost: computers, printers and phones use electrical, not optical signals.
 Somehow, electrical signals need to be converted into light – and then from light back into electrical signals.
 The transceivers that do this are quite costly; and, compared to copper, so is the fibre itself.

 There are two major categories of fibre optic cabling: multimode and singlemode.
 The “modes” in the name refers, more or less, to the number of paths that rays can take through the core.
 Multimode cables are thicker and allow multiple propagation paths, which in turn allows for the use of relatively cheap light sources in the transceivers, thus reducing their cost.
 However, signals attenuate more quickly, and can therefore be transmitted over lower distances.
-Singlemode fibers only allow one light path, thus minimizing attenuation, but require high-quality light sources and, thus, more expensive transceivers.
+Singlemode fiber optic cabling only allow one light path, thus minimizing attenuation, but require high-quality light sources and, thus, more expensive transceivers.

 Multimode cables – OM1, OM2, OM3 and OM4 – all work at up to 10 Gbps, and OM3/4 also work at 40 Gbps.
 OM1, OM2 and OM3 are the ones that see most use in small- and medium-sized networks.
 OM4 is used for high-speed interconnects in data centers and corporate campuses.
 Singlemode cables – OS1 and OS2 – are primarily used for long-distance, high-speed links.
 OS1 is meant for indoor use, though, whereas OS2 can be used for outdoors installations as well.